-Once the critical functions templates have been filled, banking groups should provide a mapping to individual entities in the EBA Template (Annex III).
-The SRB and EBA templates should complement each other.
-This means that the EBA Template should contain the same list of critical functions as identified in the SRB Template (in columns 010 'critical functions'), plus any additional functions banks may be requested to include, for example as a result of the 2017 top-down assessment performed by resolution authorities, if available.
-Institutions do not need to complete columns 070, 080, 090, 100, 110, 120 of the EBA template.
+Once the SRB critical functions templates have been filled, banking groups should provide a mapping to individual entities in the RESREP template (07.02 FUNC2).
+The SRB and RESREP templates should complement each other.
+This means that the RESREP template should contain the same list of critical functions as identified in the SRB template (in columns 010 'country' and 020 'ID'), plus any additional functions banks may be requested to include, for example as a result of the 2018 assessment performed by resolution authorities, if available.
+The function ID reported in RESREP Template Z.07.02 FUNC2 should correspond to the function ID of RESREP Template Z.07.01.
+The reporting institution can derive this from the additional auto-filled worksheet with RESREP template Z.07.01 FUNC1.
+Alternatively, we provide below a mapping of SRB and RESREP functions codes.
+Optional functions are not shown.